Investment in AI for healthcare soars

 While the majority of VC investments related to AI in healthcare have occurred in the U.S., there is likely to be increasing investment in other regions as investment in the space continues to heat up.
 While AI has the potential to reduce costs and improve quality in developed countries, it also has the potential to help address issues in developing regions with infrastructure deficiencies or scarce resources.
 China, in particular, is expected to see major investments in the near-term.

-*KPMG Enterprise advisers in member firms around the world are dedicated to working with businesses like yours.
-Whether you're an entrepreneur looking to get started, an innovative, fast growing company, or an established company looking to an exit, KPMG Enterprise advisers understand what is important to you and can help you navigate your challenges - no matter the size or stage of your business.
-The KPMG Enterprise Global Network for Innovative Startups has extensive knowledge and experience working with the startup ecosystem.
+*KPMG Private Enterprise advisers in member firms around the world are dedicated to working with businesses like yours.
+Whether you're an entrepreneur looking to get started, an innovative, fast growing company, or an established company looking to an exit, KPMG Private Enterprise advisers understand what is important to you and can help you navigate your challenges - no matter the size or stage of your business.
+The KPMG Private Enterprise Global Network for Innovative Startups has extensive knowledge and experience working with the startup ecosystem.
 Whether you are looking to establish your operations, raise capital, expand abroad, or simply comply with regulatory requirements - we can help.
 From seed to speed, we're here throughout your journey.